vio1ator/backtrader/README.rst

 From source:

-  - Place the *backtrader* directory found in the sources inside your project
+  - ``uv pip install -e .`` to install in editable mode for development

 Version numbering
 =================